Additionality: Economic definition

 where A is the additionality, I_{in} is the impact of the intervention, and I_{rc} is the impact of a reference case.

 Problems

 Additionality becomes problematic when the parties claim that their behavior is being changed due to recognized intervention (e.g., because of the economic incentive provided by earning carbon offset credits), when in fact the intervention is having no effect on their behavior because other factors are dominant (e.g., earning a profit from an activity even without carbon credits).
 The proposed project is therefore not truly additional, since it would have been implemented without the intervention (e.g., in the form of the carbon credit price signal).
 This without intervention scenario is often referred to as "business as usual").

+Additionality is used as a screening concept in voluntary carbon markets; for example, the Integrity Council for the Voluntary Carbon Market cited additionality concerns when stating that several renewable energy crediting methodologies would not be eligible for its Core Carbon Principles label.